Hands-on Gear Review

 Other Versions and Accessories

 The Half Dome 2 Plus offers an extended floor plan.
 It's 10 inches longer, 4 inches wider, and $10 more.
-We haven’t tested this because we believe the normal version is plenty spacious.
-There’s also a $25 Footprint.
+It's 10 inches longer, 4 inches wider, and $30 more.
+We think this version provides even more value because its space-to-weight ratio is slightly higher.
+There's also a $25 Footprint and a fast-pitch option.

 How to set up the REI Half Dome 2 Video